 Yes, it is possible to cut wood without using a saw.
 There are other tools you can find around you that can be utilized for this purpose, preferably sharp-edged ones.
 However, they all work differently, so you must choose the right tools that will work best for your project.

 You can first opt for a hand saw blade for cutting wood.
-As long as the saw teeth are sharp and with the correct sawing motion will help you cut lumber.
+As long as the saw teeth are sharp along with the correct sawing motion, you can cut lumber.

 If you don’t have these saws or blades or other options left, here are different wood cutting tools for chopping wood: